fredhutchio/git_github_intro/class1.md

-# Introduction to Git and GitHub: Git Desktop
+# Introduction to Git and GitHub Class 1: Git Desktop

 ## Objectives